 3. Do a list of all the things that your staff get wrong when they’re busy.
 Draw up checklists on how to do those things right.
 When you’re back, you can use these to train people properly and reduce errors

 4. Consider how your business can do some or all of what it does online.
-There have been some great initiatives in the past week such as this company featured on the BBC website yesterday.
+There have been some great initiatives such as this company featured on the BBC website.

 5. Sort out your profile on LinkedIn, connect up with your customers, suppliers and anyone else you work with regularly.

 6. Consider other social media sites that might be appropriate to promote your business on.
-Even if you have nothing to promote now because your business is essentially in hibernation, there may be a big demand for your product or service afterwards.
+Even if you have nothing to promote now, there may be a big demand for your product or service soon.

 7. Update your database of potential customers